-A comprehensive listing of nationally available rural health funding opportunities is available at the Rural Assistance Center.
+A comprehensive listing of nationally available rural health funding opportunities is available at the Rural Health Information Hub (RHIhub).

 The Alabama Rural Health Association (ARHA) monitors the availability of grant opportunities to improve health services for underserved and rural areas of the state.
 The ARHA Program Manager is available to assist community organizations that desire to pursue rural grant opportunities.
 This assistance includes gathering pertinent data from within the public health arena, interpreting grant guidelines, and providing liaison between the grantor and the prospective applicant.